 What is tonometry?

-Tonometry is a method of measuring the pressure in the eye.
-Tonometry is used to determine the pressure in the eye by measuring the tone or firmness of its surface.
+Tonometry is a method of measuring the pressure in the eye by measuring the tone or firmness of its surface.

 What is the intraocular pressure?

-Glaucoma is a fairly common condition, with as many as 10 million sufferers in the United States.
-Many of these people have not been checked and therefore do not know that they have glaucoma.
+Glaucoma is a fairly common condition.
+Many people with glaucoma have not been checked and therefore do not know that they have it.
 Thus, glaucoma screening efforts as well as regular eye examinations are essential to detect glaucoma at the earliest possible stages.

 Vision loss in the chronic open-angle form of glaucoma generally occurs gradually over many years, while the vision loss of acute angle closure glaucoma may occur within a matter of days if not immediately treated.
 Since patients with open-angle glaucoma rarely notice their gradual peripheral visual field loss, they may not visit an eye doctor until advanced changes have occurred.
 Unfortunately, the visual field loss in glaucoma represents permanent damage to the optic nerve and is therefore irreversible.
 For this reason, glaucoma is often called the sneak thief of sight.